 Durkee and Merriam weren't the only ones concerned about their noxious chemicals and poisons.
 More than 300 people dropped off their toxic waste at the Pittsfield Highway Facility as crews from the Center for Eco Technology sorted the chemicals and various hazardous materials.

-Amy Fleming, residential outreach eco fellow for the center, who helped put on the event, said the turnout
+Amy Fleming, residential outreach eco fellow for the center, who helped put on the event, said the turnout was amazing.

 The environmental impact of collecting that much hazardous waste can be "incredible," she said.